Dipesh-Wagle/network-traffic-analysis/README.md

 # Zeek Logs

-These logs were collected on June 10, 2025 as part of a simulated network traffic analysis using Zeek.
+These logs were collected as part of a simulated network traffic analysis using Zeek.

 Only the most relevant logs are included here:
 - `conn.log`: All connection summaries